markjprice/markjprice/q-and-a.md

 # Q&A with Mark J. Price, author of *C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals, 7th Edition* and *Apps and Services with .NET 7, 1st Edition*

 On Tuesday, November 8, 2022, Mark J Price, will publish the seventh edition of his book, *C# 11 and .NET 7 – Modern Cross-Platform Development Fundamentals*.
 The book is a comprehensive guide for beginners to learn the key concepts, real-world applications and latest features of C# 11 and .NET 7 with hands-on exercises using Visual Studio 2022 and Visual Studio Code.

 In this Q&A, you will learn about Mark’s career, discover his inspiration for writing the book and get a taste of what’s included in the seventh edition and the all-new companion book, *Apps and Services with .NET 7*.

 ## Can you tell readers a bit about you and your career?

-I live in Cirencester, United Kingdom, and I am currently the Digital Learning Product Manager at Optimizely, responsible for all Optimizely’s learning products and developer training.
-I joined Optimizely in 2016 as a Technical Trainer producing training for our partners and customers.
+I live in Wiltshire, United Kingdom, and after spending most of my career working for companies as either a programmer or trainer of programmers, I am now a fulltime freelance author.

-I love making the complex simple.
-I love to learn about technology that no one has used before, then share my learning with others in a way that’s easy to understand.
+I love the challenge of making the complex simple.
+I love to learn about new technology and then share my learning with others in a way that’s easy to understand.
 I am an expert educator with a passion for technology like Microsoft developer platforms including C# and .NET.

 I come from a family of educators.
 When I was a teenager back in the late 80s, I would earn pocket money by teaching local business owners how to use their computers.
 I studied computer science at University.
 I taught myself Visual Basic 1.0 and was a self-employed trainer in the UK for some time.
 In the late 90s, I moved to San Francisco to participate in the Dot Com Boom.
 Later, I joined Microsoft to help them educate their millions-strong developer community about the brand new C# programming language and the .NET Framework.

-Some of the highlights from my 30 years of experience include: working for Microsoft’s Training and Certification team, mentoring young people on apprenticeship programs and running boot camps to get programmers quickly certified on Microsoft and Optimizely developer platforms.
-I even took a few diversions including a year-long sabbatical studying screenwriting in Canada and some time teaching mathematics in London schools.
+Some of the highlights from my 30 years of experience include:

+- Working for Microsoft’s Training and Certification team from 2001 to 2003 when .NET first released.
+- Mentoring young people on apprenticeship programs.
+- Running boot camps to get programmers quickly certified on Microsoft and Optimizely developer platforms.
+- Taking a year-long sabbatical to study screenwriting in Vancouver, Canada in 2005.
+- Teaching mathematics in two London secondary schools (ages 11 to 19) in 2010-11.

 ## What originally inspired you to write this book?

 I embrace the philosophy of saying yes when new opportunities are given to you.
 In the summer of 2015, my publisher, Packt approached me with the opportunity to write a book about C# 6.
 I had never authored a book before and had very little idea about the process, but I had the relevant experience to write about the topic.
 So, I embraced the opportunity and said yes.

 At the time, .NET Core wasn’t even released yet, but we decided to write it with the idea that it would be the future of Microsoft development.
 There’s an aphorism from ice hockey: Don’t skate to where the puck is, skate to where it’s going to be.
 That’s what I did with the book.

 That’s my approach with training in a general sense too.
 It’s important to understand the current situation, while also thinking about the future.
-Since
-I’ve joined Optimizely, we’ve massively grown.
+Since I’ve joined Optimizely, we’ve massively grown.
 Our employee base has tripled and our product portfolio has expanded.
 I love being able to provide training courses for what may seem like a complex portfolio of products.
-Given the acceleration of digital caused by the global pandemic, it’s more important than ever to get people trained on tools like these.
-I’m proud of the work we are doing at Optimizely to help businesses thrive with digital well into the future.
+Given the acceleration to digital in the modern world, it’s more important than ever to get people trained on tools like these.
+I’m proud of the books we are writing at Packt to help our readers thrive with digital well into the future.

 ## What are your elevator pitchs for the books?

 The Microsoft Docs site provides comprehensive information about C# and .NET, but it can be overwhelming to find the information you need.
-This book will get you started quickly and headed in the right direction.
+My books will get you started quickly and headed in the right direction.

-For someone new to C# and .NET, the book is like training wheels when learning to ride a bike.
+For someone new to C# and .NET, the *C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals* book is like training wheels when learning to ride a bike.
 It provides guided step-by-step coding examples to show what is possible.
-It covers everything from object-oriented programming with the C# language, to .NET class libraries, to building websites, services, and mobile apps.
+It covers everything from object-oriented programming with the C# language, to .NET class libraries, to building websites and services.
 By the end of the book, the reader sees what is possible because they write the code themselves throughout.

-For someone who has used C# in the past, but has missed out on the great new features added in the past five to ten years, or is still stuck on .NET Framework, the book is a fast, fun way to modernize their knowledge and skills.
+For someone who has used C# in the past, but has missed out on the great new features added in the past five-to-ten years, or is still stuck on .NET Framework, the book is a fast, fun way to modernize their knowledge and skills.

+Then, *Apps and Services with .NET 7* takes the reader on the rest of their learning journey.
+There is much more to learn about more specialized libraries, for example, to localizt and app for multuple human languages, or to improve performance and scalability with multi-threading tasks.
+And we are awash with different technologies for building services.
+For example, gRPC, GraphQL, OData, Minimal APIs, and Azure Functions.
+Which one do you choose?
+They each have pros and cons and are the best solution in a particular scenario.
+By the end of that section, the reader will have seen them all in action and will have learned the most important concepts to be able to select between them.

+Similarly with apps.
+When should you use a traditional ASP.NET Core MVC website?
+When to use Blazor?
+What about this new thing called .NET MAUI?
+Again, each have pros and cons depending on what your goals are.

+Both books benefit from my long history in education.

 I have to thank my days in screenwriting for the concept of show don’t tell.
 If you’re reading my book, here’s what that looks like for you: after briefly explaining what you’re about to do, I offer step-by-step tasks that show you a useful feature of the C# programming language or an API in the .NET class libraries.
 Then I provide links to official documentation or interesting blog articles that can be used to take your learning further without overwhelming you if you decide that feature isn’t relevant to you today.

 ## What three words would best describe the book?

 Comprehensive, timely and fun.

 It’s comprehensive with the qualifier of breadth rather than depth.
 In 822 pages, it would be impossible to cover everything in depth.
 But my book covers topics that others leave out.
 This is the only C# book to cover new technologies like Blazor WebAssembly and ML.NET for machine learning as well as the fundamentals of C# and the .NET class libraries.
 Many other books on the topic were written decades ago and even though they’ve been updated, they still spend hundreds of pages on old technology like Windows Presentation Foundation.

 ## If a reader only took one thing from the book, what would you hope it was?